paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-027-tribally-controlled-school-grants.md

 #### References in Text
 The Education Amendments of 1978, referred to in subsecs. (a)(1)(A) and (f)(3)(B), is Pub.
 L. 95–561, Nov.
 1, 1978, 92 Stat.
 2143, as amended.
 Title XI of the Act is classified principally to chapter 22 (§ 2000 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title of 1978 Amendment note set out under [section 6301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6301&num=0&edition=prelim), Education, and Tables.

 The Indian Self-Determination and Education Assistance Act, referred to in subsec. (f)(2), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, as amended, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, which is classified principally to chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Prior Provisions
 A prior section 2502, Pub.
 L. 100–297, title V, § 5203, Apr.
 28, 1988, 102 Stat.
 385, set forth declaration of policy, prior to repeal by Pub.
 L. 107–110, title X, § 1043, Jan.
 8, 2002, 115 Stat.
 2063.
 See [section 2501 of this title](./chapter-027-tribally-controlled-school-grants.md#section-2501).